Generic Name: tasimelteon (TAS i MEL tee on)

 How should I take Hetlioz?

 Take Hetlioz exactly as your health care provider tells you.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

 Take the medicine before your normal bedtime, at the same time each night.